-- Add glossary terms

-- Assign a Markup Style to a glossary term Type, to print in a documentation report any terms of that Type in that style

-- Modify glossary terms

-- Filter the display to show terms of a specific Type only

-- Change a definition Type for all terms of that Type

-- Print the displayed list of terms

-- Delete glossary terms
+- Add glossary terms (via the 'Glossary Detail' dialog, not as a model element) - Assign a Markup Style to a glossary term Type or Category, to print in a documentation report any terms of that Type/Category in that style - Modify glossary terms - Filter the display to show terms of a specific Type or Category only - Change a definition Type for all terms of that Type - Print the displayed list of terms - Delete glossary terms (those defined via the 'Glossary' dialog, not those created as model elements)

-You can also select, copy and paste (Ctrl+C and Ctrl+V) some or all of your Glossary entries to an external text editor or spreadsheet tool.
+From the View you can also select, copy and paste (Ctrl+C and Ctrl+V) some or all of your Glossary entries to an external text editor or spreadsheet tool.
 The text is copied in CSV format.